Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Introduction

-There are various algorithms proposed for compressed sensing.
-In greedy algorithms such as matching pursuit (MP)~\cite{mallat1993} and orthogonal matching pursuit (OMP)~\cite{pati1993,tropp2007}, we update the support of the estimate of the unknown sparse vector in an iterative manner.
-Another approach based on message passing, e.g., approximated belief propagation (BP)~\cite{kabashima2003} and approximate message passing (AMP)~\cite{donoho2009}, utilizes a Bayesian framework for the reconstruction of the structured vector.
-Various convex optimization-based approaches have also been studied in the literature.
-The most popular convex optimization problem for compressed sensing is the $\ell_{1}$ optimization (a.k.a. least absolute shrinkage and selection operator (LASSO)~\cite{tibshirani1996}), where the $\ell_{1}$ norm is used as the regularizer to promote the sparsity.
-The iterative soft thresholding algorithm (ISTA)~\cite{daubechies2004,combettes2005,figueiredo2007} and the fast iterative soft thresholding algorithm (FISTA)~\cite{beck2009} can solve the $\ell_{1}$ optimization problem with feasible computational complexity.
-Another promising algorithm is alternating direction method of multipliers (ADMM)~\cite{gabay1976,eckstein1992,combettes2011,boyd2011}, which can be applied to wider class of optimization problems than ISTA and FISTA.
-Some non-convex optimization problems have also been proposed for compressed sensing, e.g.,~\cite{xu2010,yin2015}.
-Although the global convergence of the algorithm for such non-convex optimization is not guaranteed in general, we can obtain better reconstruction performance empirically than the convex case.
-Such optimization-based approaches can also be applied to the reconstruction of other structured vectors~\cite{bach2012,hayakawa2018,fosson2019,hayakawa2019a}.
+Various convex optimization-based approaches have also been studied in the literature on compressed sensing.
+The most popular convex optimization problem for compressed sensing is $\ell_{1}$ optimization (a.k.a. least absolute shrinkage and selection operator (LASSO)~\cite{tibshirani1996}), where the $\ell_{1}$ norm is used as the regularizer to promote the sparsity.
+The iterative shrinkage thresholding algorithm (ISTA)~\cite{daubechies2004,combettes2005,figueiredo2007} and the fast iterative shrinkage thresholding algorithm (FISTA)~\cite{beck2009} can solve the $\ell_{1}$ optimization problem with feasible computational complexity.
+Another promising algorithm is the alternating direction method of multipliers (ADMM)~\cite{gabay1976,eckstein1992,combettes2011,boyd2011}, which can be applied to a wider class of optimization problems than ISTA and FISTA.
+Such optimization-based approaches can also be applied to the reconstruction of other non-sparse structured vectors~\cite{bach2012,hayakawa2018b,fosson2019,hayakawa2019}.
+Unlike the message passing-based methods, the convex optimization-based algorithms converge to the solution of the corresponding optimization problem even for small-scale reconstruction problems.